Basal-cell carcinoma: Chemotherapy

 Some superficial cancers respond to local therapy with 5-fluorouracil, a chemotherapy agent.
 One can expect a great deal of inflammation with this treatment.
 Chemotherapy often follows Mohs surgery to eliminate the residual superficial basal-cell carcinoma after the invasive portion is removed.
 5-fluorouracil has received FDA approval.

-Removing the residual superficial tumor with surgery alone can result in large and difficult to repair surgical defects.
+Removing the residual superficial tumor with surgery alone can result in large and difficult-to-repair surgical defects.
 One often waits a month or more after surgery before starting the immunotherapy or chemotherapy to make sure the surgical wound has adequately healed.
 Some people advocate the use of curettage (see EDC below) first, followed by chemotherapy.
 These experimental procedures are not standard care.

-Vismodegib and sonidegib are drugs approved for specially treating BCC, but are expensive and cannot be used in pregnant women.
+Vismodegib and sonidegib are drugs approved specifically for treating BCC, but are expensive and cannot be used in pregnant women.

-Itraconazole, traditionally an anti-fungal medication, has also garnered recent attention for its potential use in the treatment of BCC, especially those that cannot be removed surgically.
+Itraconazole, traditionally an antifungal medication, has also garnered recent attention for its potential use in the treatment of BCC, especially those that cannot be removed surgically.
 Possessing anti-Hedgehog pathway activity, there is clinical evidence that itraconazole has some efficacy either alone or when combined with vismodegib/sonidegib for primary and recurrent BCC.
 There is one case report of efficacy in metastatic BCC.

 Immunotherapy

 This technique uses the body's immune system to kill cancer cells.
-Improvement of the immune system works its way out up to the cancerous cells and treat the skin cancer.
+Improvement of the immune system works its way up to the cancerous cells and treats the skin cancer.

-Topical treatment with 5% Imiquimod cream (IMQ), with five applications per week for six weeks has a reported 70–90% success rate at reducing, even removing, the BCC [basal-cell carcinoma].
-Imiquimod has received FDA approval, and topical IMQ is approved by the European Medicines Agency for treatment of small superficial basal-cell carcinoma.
-Off label use of imiquimod on invasive basal-cell carcinoma has been reported.
-Imiquimod may be used prior to surgery in order to reduce the size of the carcinoma.
+Topical treatment with 5% Imiquimod cream (IMQ), with five applications per week for six weeks, has a reported 70–90% success rate at reducing, even removing, the BCC [basal-cell carcinoma].
+Imiquimod has received FDA approval, and topical IMQ is approved by the European Medicines Agency for the treatment of small superficial basal-cell carcinoma.
+Off-label use of imiquimod on invasive basal-cell carcinoma has been reported.
+Imiquimod may be used before surgery to reduce the size of the carcinoma.

-Some advocate the use of imiquimod prior to Mohs surgery to remove the superficial component of the cancer.
+Some advocate the use of imiquimod before Mohs surgery to remove the superficial component of the cancer.

 Research suggests that treatment using Euphorbia peplus, a common garden weed, may be effective.
 Australian biopharmaceutical company Peplin is developing this as topical treatment for BCC.